TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

         IdentityFile ~/.ssh/id_ed25519
     ```

 - Save and close the file (**without** any file extension).

+    !!! note Important
-Make sure to use "UTF-8" encoding system when editing the file, this can be done using Notepad++ or in Visual Studio click on the encoding system right bottom > Save with encoding > UTF-8 .
+        Make sure to use "UTF-8" encoding system when editing the file, this can be done using Notepad++ or in Visual Studio click on the encoding system right bottom > Save with encoding > UTF-8.
     !!! hint
         It is recommended to use [Notepad++](https://notepad-plus-plus.org/), [Visual Studio Code](https://code.visualstudio.com/), or Notepad to view the files.
 The files contain both the key and the key title.

-- Next, log in to your GitHub account and go to:
-   *Settings* → *SSH and GPG keys* → *New SSH key*
-    - Paste the SSH key into the *Key* field.
-    - Enter a descriptive title in the Title field (e.g., "ssh-key-TUC")

-(For detailed steps, refer to the section *Deploy SSH Public Key to GitHub* below)
+- For the next steps, see the section *Deploy SSH Public Key to GitHub* below.

-**Note:** You can ignore the message:  *"Before you can add an SSH key, you need to generate it."*  — You have already created your SSH key.